How does this medication work? What will it do for me?

 Infections: This medication can increase the risk of developing an infection.
 If you notice signs of an infection, such as fever, chills, pain, swelling, or pus, contact your doctor as soon as possible.
 Also, this medication should not be started while you have an active or chronic infection.
 This medication is not recommended for use by people who have active tuberculosis or if you come in contact with someone who has tuberculosis.
 Your doctor may examine you for tuberculosis and give you a skin test before you start abatacept.

-People infected with hepatitis B virus (an infection that can damage the liver) have had a relapse of their condition while taking medications for rheumatoid arthritis.
-To determine if you are at risk for hepatitis B, your doctor may test you for this infection before starting treatment with abatacept and will follow your condition closely while you are taking the medication.
+People infected with hepatitis B virus (an infection that can damage the liver) have had a relapse of their condition while taking abatacept.
+To determine if you are at risk for any infections becoming reactivated, your doctor may test you for these infections before starting treatment with abatacept and will follow your condition closely while you are taking the medication.
 If you notice symptoms of liver problems, such as abdominal pain, yellow eyes or skin, loss of appetite, fatigue, or dark urine, contact your doctor immediately.

 Use with other biologics: This medication should not be used at the same time with a class of medications called biologic response modifiers ("biologics") and other such medications (e.g., anakinra, etanercept, infliximab, adalimumab, rituximab).
 Doing so could increase the risk of infections.